manuel-serrano/hiphop/doc/api.md

 * one child (then branch) or two (then and else branch).

-Tests the presence of a signal, and immediately terminates.
+Tests the presence of a signal, and immediately terminates, giving the control to the _then_ or _else_ branch, according to the result of the test.

 ### <hiphop.if> ###
 [:@glyphicon glyphicon-tag tag]